 The extent of biological condition information required to support an antidegradation analysis will depend on the specific conditions of the discharge.
-Administrative Procedures Update 90-004, (application of antidegradation requirements in NPDES Permitting), State Water Board Order WQ 2015-0075 (application of antidegradation requirements to stormwater discharges) and State Water Board Order WQ 2018-0002 (application of antidegradation requirements to nonpoint source discharges) provide guidance for the regional boards on the level of detail needed to support an antidegradation analysis in certain regulatory contexts.
-The San Diego Water Board will continue to use this guidance as appropriate.
-In some instances, use of best professional judgment and limited biological condition information may be sufficient to determine that a perennial and seasonal stream will not be degraded.
+Administrative Procedures Update 90-004, (application of antidegradation requirements in NPDES Permitting), State Water Board Order WQ 2015-0075 (application of antidegradation requirements to stormwater discharges) and State Water Board Order WQ 2018-0002 (application of antidegradation requirements to nonpoint source discharges) provide guidance for the Regional Water Boards on the level of detail needed to support an antidegradation analysis in certain regulatory contexts.
+The San Diego Water Board will continue to use this and future relevant guidance as appropriate.
+In some instances, use of best professional judgment and limited biological condition information may be sufficient to determine that the Stream Biological Objective will not be degraded.
 If additional information on the biological condition is needed to evaluate compliance with the Antidegradation Policies, the San Diego Water Board may require a discharger to submit supplemental information on the biological condition of a receiving water as part of a Report of Waste Discharge (See section V.A.2, Contents of a Receiving Water Biological Assessment), or other technical report pursuant to CWC Sections 13267 or 13383.

 The Antidegradation Policies will be implemented as described below.